content-left-bg.png

 CHCCCS026 Transport individuals

-The Certificate III in Fitness is to be delivered at our school.
-This course – offered as a senior subject – is being delivered with the assistance (and under the auspices) of an external Registered Training Organisation, Binnacle Training, RTO Code: 31319 (www.binnacletraining.com.au)
+These courses – offered as a senior subject – are being delivered by Capalaba State College as a Third Party, with the assistance (and under the auspices) of an external Registered Training Organisation, Binnacle Training, RTO Code: 31319 (www.binnacletraining.com.au)

-• Students deliver fitness programs and services within their school community
+Students facilitate programs within their school community including:

 • Strength and conditioning for athletes and teams